mozilla-conduit/mots/documentation/index.rst

 Moving an Owner or Peer
 ***********************

 #.
-Open ``mots.yaml`` in your favourite text editor
+Open ``mots.yaml`` in your favourite text editor.
 #.
-Find the user in the particular module you are modifying
+Find the user in the particular module you are modifying.
 #.
-Move the anchor to the destination field
+Move the anchor to the destination field.
 #.
-Save and exit
+Save and exit.
 #.
-Run ``mots export-and-clean`` to process the new changes
+Run ``mots export-and-clean`` to process the new changes.
 #.
-Commit your changes and submit your revision for review
+Commit your changes and submit your revision for review.

 Removing a Module
 *****************

 #.
-Open ``mots.yaml`` in your favourite text editor
+Open ``mots.yaml`` in your favourite text editor.
 #.
-Find the module that you want to remove
+Find the module that you want to remove.
 #.
-Delete the entry for the module
+Delete the entry for the module.
 #.
-Save and exit
+Save and exit.
 #.
-Run ``mots export-and-clean`` to process the new changes
+Run ``mots export-and-clean`` to process the new changes.
 #.
-Commit your changes and submit your revision for review
+Commit your changes and submit your revision for review.

 Adding a new Module
 *******************